Target Secret Shopper (Is It a Scam + Things To Be Aware Of)

 One of the ways that retailers get this information is by hiring a secret or mystery shopper to get this information.
 So, does Target have secret shoppers?
 Here are the things you need to be aware of!

-Target Secret Shopper In [currentyear]
+Target Secret Shopper In 2024

-Target doesn’t have secret shoppers as of [currentyear].
+Target doesn’t have secret shoppers as of 2024.
 While most retailers have this service, Target says it doesn’t recruit people for this role.
 Therefore, if you receive an email with a secret shopper job offer and a check, it’s a scam to steal your money or identity.
 Target warns its customers to avoid responding to such job offers.

 Read on for more information about whether Target has secret shoppers, things you need to know, signs to look out for, and how to protect yourself!